smat-dev/jinni/README.md

 }
 ```

+Install uv if it is not on your system: https://docs.astral.sh/uv/getting-started/installation/

-You an now ask the agent to read in context.
+Reload your IDE and you can now ask the agent to read in context.

 If you want to restrict this to particular modules / paths just ask - e.g. "Read context for tests".

 In action with Cursor:

 <img src="assets/use_example.png" alt="Usage Example">

+# Note For Cursor Users

+Cursor can silently drop context that is larger than the allowed maximum, so if you have a sizable project and the agent acts like the tool call never happened try reducing what you are bringing in (e.g: "read context for the xyz component")

 ## Components